 Year 10 students have the opportunity to complete their Certificate I in Workplace Skills.
 The modules completed in this Certificate Course will enable student to complete Work Place Learning is a safe and informed way.
-These units assit in creating Resume, completing safe work practices.
+These units assist in creating a resume, completing safe work practices and presenting yourself as a job ready person.
 These are essential skills for young people endeavouring on their first paid employment experiences.

-Workplace Learning (WPL)
+Workplace Learning